 To prevent this from happening again, I found a way to test for starch in foods using iodine.
 See how under DIET section.

-Unfortunately, I had too much white wine, what can I say I’m only human, and ate barbecue sauce on 5 May/2019.
+Unfortunately, I had too much white wine, what can I say I’m only human and ate barbecue sauce on 5 May/2019.
 Here are my results.
-I am back to having the Cushing’s symptoms.
+I am back to having Cushing’s symptoms.
+But after six months of being back on the no starch diet, I have recovered from the Cushing’s symptoms.

 I ate corn-fed steak and got a burning in the vagina and became sick with Cushing’s symptoms again.
-Steak is non-starchy.
-But the cow ate corn, which is starchy, and I ate the cow so, I got sick again with the Cushing’s symptoms.
+Steak is a non-starchy food.
+But the cow ate corn, which is starchy, and I ate the cow so, I got sick again with Cushing’s symptoms.
 Unfortunately, I didn’t have the bloodwork done at that time to show white blood count numbers.

 I had a cyst on my lower eyelashes surgically removed.
 This cyst formed because of repeated infections.
 The cream the surgeon gave me Tobradex has only 2 ingredients: Tobramycin and dexamethasone.
 I learned Dexamethasone reduces inflammation by stopping cells from releasing chemicals that normally help produce immune and allergic responses.
 The Dex stops the allergic reaction I’m having from the starch and by doing so lowers my cortisol.
 OMG!
 This is why when I stop eating starchy foods for six months, (because it takes that long for the starch to break down and get out of my system) I recreate what the Dex is doing and my Cushing’s symptoms lessen and my cortisol is lower.
 This is why my cortisol levels became normal seven months after eating the corn-fed beef because I didn’t have any further setbacks from eating starch.
 I was starting to recover.
-Dex fights inflammation.
-When we get rid of inflammation, our Cushing’s symptoms lessen.
 All my bloodwork confirms starchy foods create inflammation.
-Our cortisol suppresses when given the Dex Suppression Test.
+My cortisol suppresses when given the Dex Suppression Test.
 For me, I was given one dex pill which did nothing and my cortisol did not suppress.
 Then the doctor gave me six dex pills and the cortisol did suppress.
 After this test, I had more energy and didn’t feel like my legs would collapse.